thedevopsguyblog/new_pc_setup_script/README.md

-# new_pc_setup_script
+# Setup up my Machine (Mac/Linux/Windows)
-Contains scripts to install custom bash_profile and apps.
+Contains scripts to install the apps that I use on my work and personal machine.

-## Notes
-cd into the root of this project run "./build.sh" this will build a new image containing the date and time at the image name.